Washington Capitals

 National Hockey League team in Washington, D.C.

 The Washington Capitals (colloquially known as the Caps) are a professional ice hockey team based in Washington, D.C.
 The Capitals compete in the National Hockey League (NHL) as a member of the Metropolitan Division in the Eastern Conference.
 The team is owned by Ted Leonsis, through Monumental Sports & Entertainment, and initially played its home games at the Capital Centre in Landover, Maryland, before moving to Capital One Arena in Washington, D.C., in 1997.

 The franchise was founded in 1974 as an expansion team, alongside the Kansas City Scouts, and struggled throughout its first eight years of existence.
 Beginning in 1982, with a core of players such as Mike Gartner, Rod Langway, Larry Murphy, and Scott Stevens, they became a regular playoff contender for the next 14 seasons.
-After purchasing the team in 1999, Leonsis revitalized the franchise by drafting star players such as Alexander Ovechkin, Nicklas Backstrom, John Carlson, Braden Holtby, Evgeny Kuznetsov and Tom Wilson.
+After purchasing the team in 1999, Leonsis revitalized the franchise by drafting star players such as Alexander Ovechkin, Nicklas Bäckström, John Carlson, Braden Holtby, Evgeny Kuznetsov and Tom Wilson.
 In the 2009–10 season, the Capitals won the franchise's first Presidents' Trophy for being the team with the most points at the end of the regular season.
 They won it a second time in 2015–16, and for a third time the following season in 2016–17.
 In addition to 14 division titles and three Presidents' Trophies, the Capitals have reached the Stanley Cup Final in 1998 and 2018, winning the latter in five games against the Vegas Golden Knights.

 The Capitals have retired the use of four numbers in honor of four players.
 In addition, the team holds an association with a number of individuals inducted into the Hockey Hall of Fame.
 The Capitals are affiliated with two minor league teams: the Hershey Bears of the American Hockey League and the South Carolina Stingrays of the ECHL.

 History

 Early years (1974–1982)

 The NHL awarded an expansion franchise to the city of Washington on June 8, 1972, and the Capitals joined the NHL as an expansion team for the 1974–75 season along with the Kansas City Scouts.
 The Capitals were owned by Abe Pollin (also owner of the National Basketball Association's Washington Bullets/Wizards).
 Pollin had built the Capital Centre in suburban Landover, Maryland, to house both the Bullets (who formerly played in Baltimore) and the Capitals.
 His first act as owner was to hire Hall of Famer Milt Schmidt as general manager.
 The team name was decided via a contest in which 12,000 entries were given to Pollin.
 Other names included the Comets, Cyclones, Streaks, and Domes.
 Jim Anderson was hired as head coach prior to the inaugural season.

 With a combined 30 teams between the NHL and the World Hockey Association (WHA), the available talent was stretched thin.
-The Capitals had few players with professional experience and were at a disadvantage against the long-standing teams that were stocked with veteran players.
+The Capitals had few players with significant NHL experience and were at a disadvantage against the long-standing teams that were stocked with veteran players.